TracyLeee/os-lab2/handout/readme.md

 2. `spinlock_lock`: Allows to lock a spinlock.
 As seen in class, you will use the `__sync_val_compare_and_swap` function that allows for a given target to exchange the expected value with the new one if and only if the actual target value is equal to the expected one.
 The atomic intrinsic returns the actual value read at target.
 3. `spinlock_unlock`: unlocks a spinlock.
 Once again, you can make it atomic by using `__sync_val_compare_and_swap`.

-*Note: If the thread tries to unlock the spinlock which is already unlocked, you should put assert in spinlock to fetch it.*
+> Note: Trying to unlock a spinlock which is already unlocked should terminate the program.
+You can use an `assert(some condition)` statement to implement this.
+  Beware of potential data-races: implementations which first-check the value, then change it with a separate statement might encounter a TOCTOU (Time-of-check-to-time-of-use) bug.

 Look at the `increment_global_spinlock` function in `main.c`.
 Multiple threads are created by `try_locks` each running this function.
 The operation in used to increment the global variable is not atomic, so the function uses a spinlock to make sure that only one thread is allowed to increment at a time.
 Test this!